mohitguptacfr/covid-vaccine-slot-booking/README.md

 # COVID-19 Vaccination Slot Booking Script
 ## Update:
-### **We are getting all kinds of attention now - which I do not want to handle.
-So there won't be any additional commits to this project.
-It has been put on indefinite hold.**

 ### Important:
 - This is a proof of concept project.
 I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.**